cjbottaro/faktory_worker_ex/Architecture.md

 1. Fetcher stages (for fetching jobs)
 1. Reporter stage (for acking or failing jobs)
 1. Heartbeat process (periodically pings Faktory server and listens for `quiet` and `termnate` messages)

+Note that `concurrency` (what defines how many worker stages there) has no bearing on number of connections to the Faktory server.

 ## Scaling